kazuibasou/hyper-dk-series/README.md

 # Hyper dK-series
-Hyper dK-series is a family of randomized reference models for hypergraphs.
+Hyper dK-series is a family of randomization methods for hypergraphs.
 The hyper dK-series produces randomized hypergraphs that preserve up to the individual node’s degree, node’s degree correlation, node’s redundancy coefficient, and/or the hyperedge’s size of the given hypergraph, depending on the parameter values *d<sub>v</sub>* = 0, 1, 2, or 2.5 and *d<sub>e</sub>* = 0 or 1.

 ## Requirements